California Overtime Laws

 Common Overtime Violations

-Errors in calculating overtime are common.
+Errors in calculating employees overtime are common.
 It's not just employers who are trying to save a buck that fail to pay overtime.
-Even if your employers misunderstood the rules, you're entitled to receive back pay.
+Even if your employers misunderstood the hour laws, you're entitled to receive back pay.
 Here are some common ways overtime laws are violated:

 - Treating workers as exempt